Settling Small Estates (IN)

 Court

 In Indiana, the local Circuit or Superior Court handles wills and estate probate.
-St. Joseph County is the only Indiana county that also has a specialized Probate Court.
+St. Joseph County is the only Indiana county that instead has its own specialized Probate Court.

 Additional Information